paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 I typically reference HTML element names in my class names as their usage in relation to a component is similar.

 Leban Hyde refers to this as [the workhorse with no name][5], while Dave Rupert calls a similar approach the [every module ever scaffold][6].
-Oatterns like this can make our code more predictable and easier to understand.
+Patterns like this can make our code more predictable and easier to understand.

 ### Presentation
 Once I reach the presentation layer I begin to translate the visual design language into code.
 I will start by abstracting common design values into a set of variables: